 Basil essential oil is also an analgesic that provides relief from pain.
 This is why the multi-functional oil is used frequently in the treatment of injuries, burns, bruises and surgical recovery.

 You can make a relaxing muscle balm by mixing a few drops of basil essential oil with a carrier oil (such as coconut oil) and rubbing it into fatigued or aching muscles.
 Painful or swollen muscles and joints will greatly benefit from this treatment.

-You can also take a hot bath with Epsom salts, Basil essential oil and Lavender essential oil.
+You can also take a hot bath with Epsom salts, basil essential oil, and lavender essential oil.
 Soaking in this bath will provide instant relief, and also help relax tense areas that result from an intense workout.

 This essential oil, when diluted and applied to the temples and back of the neck, can greatly help both mind and body.
 The oil’s calming qualities make it perfect to reduce overwhelmed emotions, stress, and fatigue.
-It may even help a person in their efforts to overcome an addiction.
-Regularly using this essential oil provides mental strength and clarity.
+It may even help a person in their efforts to overcome an addiction because regularly using this essential oil provides mental strength and clarity.